 The Device ID Word for the PIC18F2XJXX/4XJXX family devices is located at 3FFFFEh:3FFFFh.
-These read-only bits may be used by the programmer to identify what device type is being programmed and read out normally, even after code or read-protected.
+These read-only bits may be used by the programmer to identify what device type is being programmed and read out normally, even after code protection has been enabled.
 The process for reading the device IDs is shown in Figure 5-1.
-A complete list of device ID values for the PIC18F2XJXX/4XJXX family is presented in Table 5-6.
+A complete list of device ID values for the PIC18F2XJXX/4XJXX family is presented in Table 5-8.